BSc (Hons)

 Practice-based Learning

-- High-Calibre Clinical Placements: Top-tier clinical placements, allowing you to gain hands-on experience in real healthcare settings under the guidance of experienced professionals.
+• High-Calibre Clinical Placements: Gain hands-on experience in real healthcare settings under the guidance of experienced professionals.

-- Cutting-Edge Research Placements: We encourage you to explore the forefront of physiotherapy by participating in research placements with local teams dedicated to pioneering interventions.
+• Cutting-Edge Research Placements: Participate in research with local teams pioneering new interventions.

 Teaching, learning and assessment: 432 hours*